jacopofar/fleximatcher/README.md

 A Rule has the method annotate which receives the text to annotate and an AnnotationHandler instance, and will use the annotation handler addAnnotation method to notify any match with the string, possibly with the corresponding annotations as JSON strings.

 Rules can also check the text against other rules.
-Let's assume we want to create a rule which matches adjectives related to Krapfen in German.
+Let's assume we want to create a rule which matches adjectives related to the word Krapfen in German.
 In this rule we'll look for an adjective using the de-pos rule followed by the word "Krapfen".
 The annotate method of this rule will be: